 Buying food in bulk is loads cheaper than regularly buying smaller amounts.
 Depending on the ingredients, you can save money by buying everything in one go and using your haul straight away to cook several meals.
 You don’t even have to cook the whole meal.
 One popular batch cooking method is to cook and freeze the main ingredients, then just defrost when they’re needed.
 For example, cooking a whole batch of minced beef with onions and freezing it means you’ve already got the main ingredient for making shepherd’s pie, spag bol and chilli con carne.

 If you’ve always got dinner in, you’re also less likely to ring for an expensive take-away!

 Top tip: When out shopping, there are plenty of bargains to be had later in the evening as food reaches its sell-by date.
 It’s a great way to add to the batch meal you’ve already prepared.
-If you’ve set aside an evening for batch cooking, pop into your local supermarket first to see how cheap you can pick up reduced meat and veg.
+If you’ve set aside an evening for batch cooking, pop into your local supermarket first to see if you can pick up any reduced meat or veg.

 Tasty time saver

 Having a ready prepared meal means you won’t have to cook from scratch every night, and they’re also really quick to reheat if you’ve got a microwave.
-If you’ve cooked bolognese for example, you just need to boil a bit of pasta to go with it – meaning you’ll have a delicious healthy meal in minutes.
-By chopping and cooking all your ingredients the previous day, week or month, it’ll free up some time for speedy reheating when you’re busy.
+If you’ve cooked bolognese for example, you just need to boil a bit of pasta to go with it and you’ll have a delicious healthy meal in minutes.
+By chopping and cooking all your ingredients the previous day, week or month, speedy reheating will free up some time when you’re busy.